annine1/annine1/README.md

-- 👋 Hi, I’m @annine1, Data Scientist
+- 👋 Hi, I’m Annine Duclaire Kenne
 - 👀 I’m interested in  Machine Learning, Deep Learning and Artificial Intelligence.
 - 🌱 I’m currently learning Big Data , Machine Learning.
 - 💞️ I’m looking to collaborate on ML, Dl and Data science projects with all the Senior Data Scientist from every where of the world.